gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## Error Cases

-As DTLS has its own error reporting mechanism by exchanging DTLS alert messages no new DTLS related cause codes are defined to use the error handling defined in {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
+As DTLS has its own error reporting mechanism by exchanging DTLS alert messages.
+No new DTLS related cause codes are defined to use the error handling defined in {{I-D.draft-ietf-tsvwg-sctp-dtls-chunk}}.

-When Handshake DTLS connection encounters an error it may report that issue using DTLS alert message to its peer by putting the created DTLS record in a SCTP user message ({{dtls-user-message}}) with the Handshake PPID.
+When the handshake of DTLS connection encounters an error it may report that issue using DTLS alert message to its peer by putting the created DTLS record in a SCTP user message (see {{dtls-user-message}}) with the Handshake PPID.
 This is independent of what to do in relation to the SCTP association.
 Depending on the severity of the error different decisions can be taken.